 Passport and visa

 Your passport’s remaining validity must be a minimum of 6 months after your return date.
 Make sure you have two blank visa pages for each country you travel on this trip.

 You can obtain a Nepali visa from a Nepali embassy in your country, or you can wait until you arrive at the port of entry to Nepal.
 You need to complete the visa application form and affix a passport photograph.
 Visa fee costs US$ 25 for 15 days and $ 40 for 30 days with multiple entry facility.

 You need to obtain a Chinese visa on your own.
 We will help you with the necessary documents required to submit with a visa application.
 Our local Lhasa office will obtain Tibet entry permit and ship to the hotel in Chengdu that you will pick up when you check-in.

-Please bring one passport picture with you for Nepal visa application.
+Please bring one passport picture with you for the Nepal visa application.

-Our preferred hotels are three and four-star properties by local standard.
+Our preferred hotels are three and four-star properties by local standards.
 You will have a private en suite bathroom with running hot and cold water and ensure adequate comfort.